Local Futures: Planet Local Summits: Bristol and Ladakh

-In 2020, the organization launched an online campaign World Localization Day to strengthen and raise awareness about the emerging worldwide localization movement.
+Other works

 Local Futures has established a network, The International Alliance to Localization (IAL) to bring together groups and individuals from different parts of the world that are struggling to maintain their cultural integrity in the face of economic globalization.
 Another measure of the international reach of this small organization is that Local Futures' many publications and videos have been translated into over 40 different languages.

 Local Futures' directors also form the editorial board of The Ecologist magazine.